Reviews You Can Rely On

 The Best Men's Hiking Boots for 2024

-If you want a lighter-weight option, something from our best men's hiking shoe review could be an excellent alternative to a full boot.
+If you want a lighter-weight option, something from our men's hiking shoe review could be an excellent alternative to a full boot.
 And even though most boots come in both men's and women's versions, it is not always the case that they perform similarly for both.
 To that end, we conduct in-depth testing by female reviewers in our women's hiking boots and women's hiking shoe guides.

 Editor's Note: We updated our men's hiking boot review on October 29, 2024, to include new models and update our testing methods.